 Google has acknowledged the issue of its premium speaker Home Max, which is killing off the Wi-Fi networks of the respective users.
 This means that the affected users have to go for a hard restart of their modem or router to get the network working again.

-Several users have reported via the official Google forum, and the majority of them are using the TP-Link Archer C7 router.
-One of the users was responded by TP-Link engineers saying that it could be the MDNS multicast discovery packets that are causing the problem.
-These packets are sent for keeping the connection live.
-Therefore, it appears that the router is getting overloaded by the Home Max as the latter is sending thousands of the packets but within a very short time period.
+Several users have reported via the official Google forum, most of whom use the TP-Link Archer C7 router.
+One of the users responded by TP-Link engineers saying that it could be the MDNS multicast discovery packets causing the problem.
+These packets are sent to keep the connection alive.
+Therefore, it appears that the router is getting overloaded by the Home Max as the latter is sending thousands of packets but within a very short time period.

-We do hope that Google fixes the issue soon enough, and are keeping a tab on things to bring your updates on next developments of this matter.
-Stay with us to know more.
+We hope that Google fixes the issue soon enough, and we are keeping a tab on things to bring your updates on the next developments of this matter.
+Stay with us to know more

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free